The Engine

 The engine is modular.
 If you work in medicine, diplomacy, urban planning, education, or any field where structured reasoning under uncertainty matters — the Last Prompt Engine can be adapted to your context.

-We're looking for collaborators who are frustrated by polarised thinking and inspired by the idea of lateral reasoning as a trainable skill.
+We are looking for collaborators who are frustrated by polarised thinking and inspired by the idea of lateral reasoning as a trainable skill.